 STEP 2: PROGRAM APPLICATION

-You can find the application materials for Viaa Exchange online.
-For all other programs, you should access the application information on the corresponding program website, paying close attention to deadlines and requirements.
+You can find the application materials on the Off-Campus Program Canvas page.
+Upon internal approval, you can access the application information on the corresponding programs' website, paying close attention to deadlines and requirements.
+For Viaa Exchange, you can find the application materials here.

 STEP 3: PRE-DEPARTURE INFORMATION